 Players are required to register their decks and sideboards (if applicable) in Competitive and Professional Rules Enforcement Level tournaments.
 The Head Judge may require registration in Regular Rules Enforcement Level tournaments.

 Decklists are expected in Comp and Professional REL.
-If a 0 Tournament Organizer wants to have decklists at Regular Rules Enforcement Level, the should make sure they inform the players as early as possible, as most won’t know to have them prepared in advance.
+If a 0 Tournament Organizer wants to have decklists at Regular Rules Enforcement Level, they should make sure they inform the players as early as possible, as most won’t know to have them prepared in advance.
 If a Tournament Organizer decides the event is serious enough to warrant decklists at Regular Rules Enforcement Level, however, they may want to instead change the Rules Enforcement Level to Competitive.
 Regular Rules Enforcement Level events with decklists are very rare.
 Typically requiring lists at Regular is in response to suspected rampant cheating.

 Registered decklists record the original composition of each deck and sideboard (if applicable).
 Once your decklist has been accepted by a Tournament Official it may not be altered.

 Altering a decklist after it has been accepted by a Tournament Official is not allowed because players might gain additional strategic information by waiting for a friend to help them decide what to play or by scouting opponents.
-A judge is allowed to alter the decklist when applying the fix for a Deck/Decklist Problem.
+A judge is allowed to alter the decklist when applying the fix for a Decklist Problem.